opendocsg/slw-judgments-backfill/2018_SGHC_236/report.md

 that actual harm should be factored into the calibration of the sentence. [note: 53] This is consistent with the express statements made in Parliament that actual harm ought to be taken into account in sentencing (see [73(c)] above).

 81     This is also consistent with the approach taken in other offences which also criminalise the risk of harm as opposed to actual harm.
-In _Stansilas Fabian Kester v Public Prosecutor_ [2017] 5 SLR 755 in the context of an offence under s 67 of the Road Traffic Act (Cap 276, 2004 Rev Ed) (“RTA”), the court emphasised at [40] that the fact that an offender had caused property damage, injury or even death would be an aggravating factor, and the weight of the factor would depend on the nature and magnitude of the damage or harm caused and all other relevant circumstances.
+In _Stansilas Fabian Kester v Public Prosecutor_ <span class="citation">[2017] 5 SLR 755</span> in the context of an offence under s 67 of the Road Traffic Act (Cap 276, 2004 Rev Ed) (“RTA”), the court emphasised at [40] that the fact that an offender had caused property damage, injury or even death would be an aggravating factor, and the weight of the factor would depend on the nature and magnitude of the damage or harm caused and all other relevant circumstances.
 Notably, s 67 of the RTA criminalises the risk posed to other road users by a driver who is incapable of having full control of his vehicle, instead of criminalising actual harm itself.

 82     The theoretical underpinning for taking the actual harm caused into account in calibrating a sentence, even where an offender is negligent, is the fact that Singapore courts have endorsed the position that the outcome materiality principle trumps the control principle in the context of criminal negligence.
 The outcome materiality principle is the “intuitive moral sense that outcomes do matter”, and hence the outcome of any criminal act, _ie_ the actual harm caused, should be taken into account in sentencing (see _Hue An Li_ at [70]).
 The control principle is the “intuitive moral sense that people should not be morally assessed for what is not their fault” (see _Hue An Li_ at [69]).
 This tension between the two principles is particularly pronounced in situations where negligence is criminalised, because an offender is generally in less control of the result of his/her negligent act as opposed to situations where criminal acts are committed intentionally.
 The court in _Hue An Li_ gave three reasons why outcome materiality trumps the control principle in the context of criminal negligence.
 The first was that the provisions in the Penal Code which criminalise negligent conduct are predicated on outcome materiality (see _Hue An Li_ at [71]). _Hue An Li_ was a case involving causing death through a negligent act under s 304A of the Penal Code (Cap 224, 2008 Rev Ed).
 The second and third reason was stated as such (see _Hue An Li_ at [73] and [74]):